 Plug to Announce 2022 Fourth Quarter and Year-End Results

-LATHAM, N.Y., Feb.
-22, 2023 (GLOBE NEWSWIRE) -- Plug Power Inc. PLUG, a leading provider of turnkey hydrogen solutions for the global green hydrogen economy, will announce its 2022 fourth quarter and year-end results on March 1, 2023.
+/EIN News/ -- LATHAM, N.Y., Feb.
+22, 2023 (GLOBE NEWSWIRE) -- Plug Power Inc. (NASDAQ: PLUG), a leading provider of turnkey hydrogen solutions for the global green hydrogen economy, will announce its 2022 fourth quarter and year-end results on March 1, 2023.

 Join the call: